 Browse Regulation

-A shell corporation is an incorporated entity with no significant assets or operations, often used for various legal and sometimes fraudulent purposes.
+A shell corporation is an entity with little or no active operations, sometimes used for holding assets, financing, restructuring, or concealment.

 A shell corporation is an entity that is legally incorporated but typically lacks significant assets, operations, and employees.
 Its primary purpose varies, ranging from legitimate pre-operational functions to dubious financial maneuvers.